continuous-symmetry-measure/csm/CSM Version Creation.md

     Each new feature requires a unit test to check the feature.
     The tests are implemented as **pytests**.

-    First, the feature will be tested by the developer on VSCode, and later on as a regression test on CI.
+    First, the feature will be tested by the developer on VSCode or in Terminal, and later on as a regression test on CI.
+    Running the pytests requires a few simple steps:

+    #### Runnting tests in Terminal:
+    - In the Terminal, create a virtual environment:
+      `py -3.9 -m venv env --prompt "csm"`
+    - Activate the environment:
+      `Activate-Virtenv`
+    - Once you are inside the virtual environment, run the requirments:
+      `cd src`
+      `.\install_requirements.py`
+    - Build:
+      `.\rebuild.bat`
+    - Run the tests:
+      `python -m pytest .\tests\ `

+    #### Running tests on Visual Studio Code:
+    - Open the project directory in Visual Studio Code.
+    - In the Terminal, create a virtual environment:
+        `py -3.9 -m venv env --prompt "csm"`
+    - Activate the environment:
+        `Activate-Virtenv`
+    - Once you are inside the virtual environment, run the requirments:
+        `cd src`
+        `.\install_requirements.py`
+    - Build:
+        `.\rebuild.bat`
+    - Configure VSCode to work with the virtual env `CTRL+SHIFT+P`
+      Select `Python: Select Interpeter`
+      Choose the Python version you are using with the virual env. ('env':venv)
+    - Configure Tests:
+      `CTRL+SHIFT+P`
+      Select `Python: Configure Tests`
+      Select `pytest`
+      Select `.
+Root Directory`
+    - Discover and run the tests:
+      on the left pane, click on the test button and refresh.
+    - Run the required tests/all tests.

 - ### Regression Tests